Year of entry 2024

-If shortlisted, you'll receive a written invitation from the School to attend a selection event on a specific time and date.
+Shortlised applicants will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
-If you don't notify us and don't attend a selection event, your application will be rejected.
+Candidates who don't notify us and don't attend a selection event will be rejected.

-Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on your performance at mini-interview, not on your predicted or achieved academic performance, or other scores
+Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on performance at interview, not on predicted or achieved academic performance, or other scores.

 This course is taught by